Channel Tagging System

 ## LLM Validation

-Service tags control LLM validation at the version set layer.
-LLM preferences then match channel and cost requirements.
+Service tags drive LLM validation at the version set layer.
+LLM preferences then have to match the channel and cost expectations for those tags.

 ### Voice-Optimized LLMs

-Voice channels require low Time-To-First-Token (TTFT) for real-time conversation.
-Only a subset of available LLMs meet the latency requirements for voice.
-Use `forge channel llm-info --channel phone` to see the current list of voice-optimized models.
+Voice channels need a low Time-To-First-Token (TTFT) for real-time conversation, so only a subset of available LLMs meet the latency bar.
+Run `forge channel llm-info --channel phone` to see the current list of voice-optimized models.

 {% hint style="danger" %}